Russell Fleming, Content Manager, ME Association

 Conferences and meetings are variable, but it is important to consider your mobility status as travel is likely to include conferences and meetings in Bristol and London if physical attendance at meetings resumes in 2021.

-- It is likely that routine responsibilities will take up to 2 hours each week in total.
+- It is likely that routine responsibilities will take 2 hours each week or 8-10 hours each month.

-- Report writing could take between 2-6 hours of your time in addition.
+- Report writing could take between 2-6 hours each month in addition depending on suitable publications.

 - Conferences and meetings will be variable and attendance will be discussed beforehand.